Power Washing Services vs Softwashing: What to Choose This Spring

 Where Power Washing Makes Sense

-For example, concrete driveways and walkways often benefit from power washing.
+For example, concrete driveways and walkways are one of the few surfaces that can benefit from power washing.
 These surfaces tend to collect heavy dirt, salt residue, and staining over the winter, and a higher-pressure clean can help restore their appearance quickly.
+The key is knowing when that level of pressure is appropriate and when it’s not.

 Why Softwashing Is Often the Better Choice

+For most residential surfaces, especially around your home, softwashing is the safer and more effective option.
 Siding, roofing, stucco, wood, and painted surfaces are all vulnerable to damage when exposed to high pressure.
-Beyond that, many of the stains you see on a home—like black streaks on roofs or green buildup on siding—aren’t just dirt.
+Beyond that, many of the stains you see on a home (like black streaks on roofs or green buildup on siding) aren’t just dirt.
 They’re living organisms.

 Softwashing targets those organisms directly, breaking them down and preventing them from returning as quickly.